jpastuszek/httpthumbnailer/README.md

 # HTTP Thumbnailer

-HTTP API server for image thumbnailing, editing and format conversion.
+Stateless HTTP API server for image thumbnailing, editing and format conversion.

 It is using [ImageMagick](http://www.imagemagick.org) or [GraphicsMagick](http://www.graphicsmagick.org) via [RMagick](http://rmagick.rubyforge.org) gem as the image processing library.